Fernando Alonso Net Worth: His Career Highlights, Brand Deals And More

 His charity initiatives

-Apart from this successful racing career, Alonso is well-known for his charity and philanthropy initiatives.
-He took the initiative to establish the Fundación Fernando Alonso (Fernando Alonso Foundation).
-The foundation’s primary objectives are to promote motor racing and educate people about road safety.
+Apart from his successful racing career, Alonso is well-known for his charity and philanthropic initiatives.
+He established the Fundación Fernando Alonso (Fernando Alonso Foundation).
+Its primary objective is to promote motor racing and educate people about road safety.

 In February 2005, the UNICEF Spanish Committee appointed Alonso as a UNICEF Goodwill Ambassador with the aim of advocating for children’s rights and raising awareness about their initiatives.
-Over the years, Alonso actively supported various aid organisations’ campaigns.
-In 2011, he promoted India’s efforts to eradicate polio, and in 2012, he focused on encouraging proper handwashing with soap among school children.
+In 2011, he promoted India’s efforts to eradicate polio, and in 2012, he focused on encouraging proper handwashing with soap among children in schools.
 Additionally, in November 2017, he lent his support to UNICEF’s campaign against cyberbullying.

 Alonso was married to Raquel del Rosario, the lead singer of the Spanish pop band El Sueno de Morfeo, till December 2011.
-Following that, he was engaged to Spanish television presenter Lara Alvarez from 2015 to 2016 and very recently, dated Italian model Linda Morselli from 2016 to 2021.
-Apart from racing, he is also a huge football fan, especially of the Real Madrid and Real Oviedo football teams.
+He was then engaged to Spanish television presenter Lara Alvarez from 2015 to 2016 and dated Italian model Linda Morselli from 2016 to 2021.
+Apart from racing, he is also a huge football fan, especially of Real Madrid and Real Oviedo.

 (Hero and feature image credit: Courtesy Instagram/ Fernando Alonso)